MicrosoftDocs/edge-developer/CONTRIBUTING.md

 1. If you are viewing the [docs.microsoft.com/microsoft-edge](https://docs.microsoft.com/microsoft-edge) page, click the **Edit** button in the upper right of the page.
 You are redirected to the corresponding Markdown source file in the [GitHub repository](https://github.com/MicrosoftDocs/edge-developer).
 If you are already in the GitHub repo, navigate to the source file that you are changing.

-1. If you do not already have a GitHub account, click **Sign Up** in the upper-right corner and create a new account.
+1. If you don't already have a GitHub account, click **Sign Up** in the upper-right corner and create a new account.

 1. From the GitHub page you are changing, click the **pencil** icon.